 APEX Blended Learning Implementation

-Blended Learning Courses: Instruction is delivered by an LAUSD credentialed instructor and the digital content is provided by the online vendor.
-Blended learning courses may be used for original credit or as an option for credit recovery.
-Schools must provide the appropriate subject area LAUSD credentialed teacher to be the primary instructor throughout the courses in this model.
+Blended Learning Courses: Instruction is delivered by a LA Unified credentialed instructor and the digital content is provided by the online vendor.
+Blended learning courses may be used for original credit or as an option for credit recovery for all approved online courses, including Advance Placement (AP).
+Schools must provide the appropriate subject area LA Unified credentialed teacher to be the primary instructor throughout the courses in this model.
 The subject area credentialed teacher must be programmed into a period with the students.
-Blended learning courses are not NCAA approved, students planning to pursue NCAA recognition should not be assigned to any version of a blended course (only use virtual courses for NCAA students).
-Advanced Placement (AP) courses are not an option in the blended model.
 Some courses require materials to be purchased.

 Prescriptive (mastery-based) courses in MiSIS will be identified with the transcript abbreviation and the vendor abbreviation followed by a “P.” For example, a prescriptive APEX prescriptive course would appear as “APXP”